 Know your customer.

-It’s a line found in a massive number of articles about marketing.
+That is a line you’ll read in a massive amount of articles about marketing.

-But how many articles define this idea?
+But how many of those articles define this idea?
 How many have a plan to implement it?
 My guess is far fewer.

-Identifying your audience isn’t as simple as many would make it seem.
+Identifying your audience isn’t simple.
 It takes time and research.
-You can’t just write down a set of characteristics and present them as fact.
+You can’t just pull a set of characteristics from guesses and present them as fact.
 What if you’re wrong and that doesn’t represent your target audience?

 What need does your product fill?

 After you create a product or inherit it, you need to think about what needs it fills.
-Don’t focus on what the product or what it does, but rather look back on the needs that spurred its creation.
-Say you are saying a payroll software for other businesses.
+Don’t focus on what the product is or what it does, but rather look back on the needs that spurred its creation.
+Say you are selling a payroll software for other businesses to use.
 You may have created it because there was a lack of payroll software that could automatically handle employee absences.